-The memorandum requires the same data from departments that is already required by the Cap Wizard database; therefore, this should not require significantly more effort on the part of the submitting department.
+The memorandum requires the same data from departments that is already required during the capital submission process; therefore, this should not require significantly more effort on the part of the submitting department.
 The memorandum should be jointly addressed to the Office of Management and Budget and the Capital Program Office and contain the following sections.